lesterchan/wp-dbmanager/README.md

 ## Frequently Asked Questions

 ### My database is not backed up / My backup file is 0Kb
 * Ensure that your host allows you to access mysqldump.
-You can try to narrow the problem by [Debugging via SSH](http://forums.lesterchan.net/index.php/topic,4549.0.html "Debugging via SSH").
+You can try to narrow the problem by Debugging via SSH:
+1. In `wp-dbmanager.php`
+2. Find `check_backup_files();` on line 243
+3. Add below it `echo $command;`
+4. Go to `WP-Admin -> Database -> Backup`
+5. Click `Backup`
+6. It should print some debugging statements
+7. Copy that line than run it in SSH
+8. If you need help on SSH contact your host or google for more info

 ### What is the difference between WP-DBManager and WP-DB-Backup?
 * WP-DBManager uses `mysqldump` application to generate the backup and `mysql` application to restore them via shell.